Wisbech East railway station: Present day

-Nothing remains of Wisbech East, the station site having been entirely redeveloped and replaced by the Octavia Hill Centre for the handicapped.
+Nothing remains of Wisbech East, the station site having been entirely redeveloped and replaced by the Octavia Hill Centre for people who are disabled.
 The Centre was itself subsequently demolished and replaced by housing.

 The old Wisbech East goods yard was acquired by Spillers from Railtrack in 1995 and was last used in 2000; most of the yard now forms part of the factory and its car park.
 The last pet food train called in Summer 2000, although the freight-branch remains in place and runs as far as Weasenham Lane in Wisbech where the former level crossing was tarmaced over in 2005.

 Possible restoration

 In 2003, the Bramley Line group was formed to investigate the possibility of reinstating the line from Wisbech to a new temporary station named "March Elm Road".
 The group propose to construct a new Wisbech East station.
 Alternative proposals have also been put forward by the local council and the Association of Train Operating Companies.

 In February 2017, plans to restore the route using 'ultra cheap' no frills trains were proposed by building a branch line to Wisbech.